Why Searching for Purpose is a Danger to Millennials

 For me, it wasn’t realistic.
 I think in this world, even if we are deeply alone, there is much to live for.
 I think being alone in itself is something beautiful to live for (and I have written about it here and how to thrive in solitude).

-There is no reason to the world, but like Sisyphus, that doesn’t mean bad.
 One of Camus' main points essentially argues that meaninglessness isn’t bad and that it shouldn’t even be a perception battle you have.
 Instead, it’s like having a blue sky versus a green sky, whatever that outcome, it shouldn’t effect how you live your life.